mokdevel/DarcMods/DarcMissions/docs/P_COMMON.md

   2 = AI_KILL_75 - ..75%
   3 = AI_KILL_50 - ..50%
   4 = AI_KILL_RANDOM - ..a random % (30%-100%) of AI is killed
+  5..9 = RESERVED FOR FUTURE
+  10 = HVT_KILL_VIP - Specific for HVT_VIP mission.
+Mission is over when VIP is killed.
+  20 = HVT_DESTROY_ITEM - Specific for HVT_ITEM mission.
+Mission is over when ITEM is destroyed.
+  21..29 = RESERVED FOR FUTURE
+  30 = FIND_IN_15 - Mission needs to be reached in 15 minutes
+  31 = FIND_IN_30 - Mission needs to be reached in 30 minutes
+  32 = FIND_IN_45 - Mission needs to be reached in 45 minutes
+  33 = FIND_IN_60 - Mission needs to be reached in 60 minutes
 string winMessage : Message to show when mission is completed string loseMessage : Message to show when mission fails. string faction : Faction for the mission.
 Setting as empty, works as the default to select from the enemyFactions.